stride3d/stride-docs/en/contributors/website/content.md

 Start by setting up your local development environment, as described in the [Installation](installation.md) section.
 After making and testing your changes locally, you should create a pull request to merge your changes into the `master` branch.

-Depending on the scope of your changes, it's advisable to include screenshots in your pull request or a link to your local deployment.
-This helps showcase your proposed changes to maintainers and facilitates the review process.
+When submitting a pull request, especially for substantial changes, it's recommended to include **screenshots** or a link to your local deployment.
+This approach helps maintainers visualize and assess your proposed changes more effectively.
+If you prefer to use GitHub infrastructure for your demonstrations, refer to our [Deployment to GitHub Pages guide](deployment-azure.md#deployment-to-github-pages) for instructions on deploying via GitHub Actions.

 ## Creating New Post